Haldimand County Museum & Archives

-The Haldimand County Museum & Archives, located at 8 Echo Street in Cayuga, Ontario, Canada, is a museum that preserves and makes accessible evidence of the history of Haldimand County.
+The Haldimand County Heritage Centre is located within the Cayuga Library and Heritage Centre at 19 Talbot St. W in Cayuga, Ontario.
+The museum and archives were previously housed in the Haldimand County Museum & Archives on Echo Street, Cayuga ON.
+Since 2019, the contents of the building have been relocated to the Cayuga Library and Heritage Centre.
+The Haldimand County Heritage Centre is a museum that preserves and makes accessible evidence of the history of Haldimand County including genealogy records, local newspapers, maps, census information and more.
 Artifacts related to Haldimand County are restored and displayed in the museum galleries and grounds.
-The current curator is Karen Richardson.
+The current curator is Geneva Gillis.